Se turtle nesting - main - La temporada de anidación de tortugas marinas

 2. Difference Between Snorkeling and Scuba Diving Gear

-The primary disparity in gear between snorkeling and scuba diving lies in the latter’s requirement for significant additional equipment.
-The pressurized air cylinder stands as the core component of scuba diving gear.
-This cylinder provides divers with a continuous supply of air underwater.
+The primary difference in gear between snorkeling and scuba diving is the latter’s need for significant additional equipment.
+The core component of scuba diving gear is the pressurized air cylinder, which provides divers with a continuous supply of air underwater.

 Difference between Snorkeling and Scuba Diving (3)